StuartsProjects/StuartsProjects.github.io/index.md

 layout: home
 ---

-This is my new website for publishing information on the projects I am interested in, mostly to do with exploring the capabilities and applications for devices using Semtech's LoRa.
+This is my new website for publishing information on the projects I am interested in, mostly to do with exploring the capabilities and applications for devices using Semtech's LoRa®.

 There will still be Products available to purchase, but this will now be from the Tindie market place, selling from there makes it much easier to provide a secure shop.